AndreasLoow/vv/sv-tests-runner/README.md

 Lastly, copy `vv.py` to the `tools/runners` directory in your local copy of `sv-tests`.

 You can now run the test suite (e.g., `RUNNERS_FILTER=vv make -j9`).

+The result of doing all of the above is available at [https://andreasloow.github.io/vv/sv-tests](https://andreasloow.github.io/vv/sv-tests).